 You want to know:

 SpyFu is the budget specialist here.
-Google Ads Auction Insights is still more truthful for your own auctions, but not useful for broad market snooping.
+Google Ads Auction Insights is still better for your own account truth, but not for broader market snooping.

 Traffic intel